timmo-nhn/XcaInteropService/Docs/XcaGateway.md

 # XCA Initiating Gateway
 An XCA Initiating Gateway accepts requests from a document consumer wishing to retrieve either document metadata or documents.
 The Initiating Gateway has a **Domain Config**, which defines a set of endpoints to query to retrieve metadata or documents.
 In IHE terminology, these are called **Affinity Domains** or **Communities**.

-## Preface: Initiating and Responding Gateways
+## Initiating and Responding Gateways
 The Initiating Gateway is an actor that receives an initial request, and forwards it to all known Responding Gateways.
 Initiating Gateways send requests to Responding gateways.
-To know which Responding Gateways to call, a Config Map is used.
+To know which Responding Gateways to call, a **Domain Config Map** is used.
 ```mermaid
 flowchart